Hero Swoosh Image

 Townhomes: Community Living with a Personal Touch

-Townhomes are multi-level residences that typically share one or two walls with adjacent units but offer the feel of a single family home.
+Townhomes can be single-story or multi-level residences that typically share one or two walls with adjacent units but offer the feel of a single family home.
 Each unit has its own private entrance, and many include a small yard or patio and a connected garage.
-Townhomes often span two or more stories, providing separation between general living and sleeping areas.
+Those who own a townhome are responsible for their interior and exterior.

 Open floor plan townhome kitchen and living room